-- Free for teachers (just show your school ID or teaching license)
+- Educators (show your school ID or teaching license)

-Note: Admission is free for everyone on December 7 as the History Center celebrates their Holiday Author Fair.
+On December 4 from noon to 4:00pm, the History Center celebrates their Holiday Author Fair.
 If you have older kids and/or book-lovers in your family, this could be the perfect day for your visit.

 The Stardust Terrace Cafe serves sandwiches, wraps, soups, and desserts.
-They are open from 10:00am to 3:00pm Monday through Saturday and noon to 3:00pm on Sunday, except from December 15 through 21 when they will be open for extended hours from 10:00am to 6:00pm daily.
+They are open from 10:00am to 3:00pm Tuesday through Saturday.

 We have really enjoyed our trips to Festival of Trees, and we can’t wait to see who decorates our favorite tree this year!
 Have you been to this celebration?
 If so, which was your favorite tree?
 If not, did you put this on your calendar for this year?